DanishKodeMonkey/odin-weatherapp/README.md

 This exercise will be done using asynchronous programming, API calls and some page styling.

 For the weatherdata, I'll be using a free weather-data API called [weather API](https://www.weatherapi.com/docs/)

+### How does it work?

+The weather app is simple in design and execution.
+The app accepts a country as an input, and fetches the daata from weather API, the data is then processed, and relevant points taken into a new object.

+This object is then used to present the data in a stylish way for the user.